Mongolia Tourism | History & Facts About Tourism in Mongolia

 A Little About the Land of Mongolia:

-The land area of Mongolia is 1,564,116 square kilometers which makes it the 18th largest state and second-largest landlocked country in the world.
+The land area is 1,564,116 square kilometers which makes it the 18th largest state and second-largest landlocked country in the world.
 Most of the land area is covered by grassy steppe and very small parts of the land area used for agriculture purposes.

 From north to the west there are mountain ranges and south is covered with Gobi Desert.